tamilzh2018/kode-kloud-test/Linux.md

 ansible --version  : ansible [core 2.11.x]   config file = ...
 Note: Ansible 4.x uses ansible-core 2.11.x internally.
 That is expected.
 # Q9 Configure Local Yum repos
+The Nautilus production support team and security team had a meeting last month in which they decided to use local yum repositories for maintaing packages needed for their servers.
+For now they have decided to configure a local yum repo on Nautilus Backup Server.
+This is one of the pending items from last month, so please configure a local yum repository on Nautilus Backup Server as per details given below.

+a.
+We have some packages already present at location /packages/downloaded_rpms/ on Nautilus Backup Server.
+b.
+Create a yum repo named epel_local and make sure to set Repository ID to epel_local.
+Configure it to use package's location /packages/downloaded_rpms/.
+c.
+Install package samba from this newly created repo.
+Ans:
+To set up a local `yum` repository on the Nautilus Backup Server, follow the steps below:

+### Step 1: Create the Local Yum Repository

+1. **Create the Repository Directory**:
+   Ensure the `/packages/downloaded_rpms/` directory exists and contains the RPM packages.

+   If it's not already created:

+   sudo mkdir -p /packages/downloaded_rpms

+2. **Install the `createrepo` Tool** (if not already installed):
+   The `createrepo` tool will be used to create the repository metadata.
+You can install it using `yum` (or `dnf` depending on your distro):

+      sudo yum install createrepo -y
+    if error throws like Error: There are no enabled repositories in "/etc/yum.repos.d", "/etc/yum/repos.d", "/etc/distro.repos.d".
+    # Ensure that the epel_local.repo file is correctly created and placed in the /etc/yum.repos.d/ directory.
+    sudo vi /etc/yum.repos.d/epel_local.repo
+It looks like the `/etc/yum.repos.d/` directory is empty, which is likely the cause of the issue. `yum` requires repository configuration files in this directory to function properly.

+### Let's fix this by creating the `epel_local.repo` file manually in the `/etc/yum.repos.d/` directory.

+### Step 2: Create the Repository Configuration File

+1. **Create the `epel_local.repo` file**:

+   Run the following command to create the `.repo` file:

+   sudo vi /etc/yum.repos.d/epel_local.repo

+2. **Add the repository configuration**:

+   In the editor, add the following content to the file:

+   ini
+   [epel_local]
+   name=EPEL Local Repository
+   baseurl=file:///packages/downloaded_rpms/
+   enabled=1
+   gpgcheck=0
+   repo_gpgcheck=0

+   Explanation of the fields:

+   * **name**: The name of the repository (you can change it if you wish).
+   * **baseurl**: The path to the local RPM package directory.
+Since this is a local directory, the URL starts with `file:///`.
+   * **enabled**: Set to `1` to enable the repository.
+   * **gpgcheck**: Set to `0` as we are not using GPG keys for the local repository.
+   * **repo_gpgcheck**: Set to `0` for the same reason.

+3. **Save and exit** the editor (`:wq` in `vi`).

+### Step 3: Verify the File Permissions

+Ensure that the `.repo` file has the correct permissions for `yum` to read it:

+sudo chmod 644 /etc/yum.repos.d/epel_local.repo

+### Step 4: Create the Repository Metadata

+If you haven't already done so, you will need to create repository metadata for the RPM packages located in `/packages/downloaded_rpms/`.
+This is done using the `createrepo` tool.

+1. **Install `createrepo` if it's not already installed**:

+   sudo yum install createrepo -y

+2. **Run `createrepo` to generate the metadata**:

+   sudo createrepo /packages/downloaded_rpms/

+### Step 5: Clean the Yum Cache

+To ensure `yum` picks up the new repository, clear the cache:

+sudo yum clean all

+### Step 6: Test the Repository

+Check if `yum` can now find the new repository:

+sudo yum repolist

+You should see the `epel_local` repository listed.

+### Step 7: Install the `samba` Package

+Now that the local repository is configured correctly, you should be able to install the `samba` package:

+sudo yum install samba --disablerepo="*" --enablerepo="epel_local"

+### Step 5: Verify the Installation

+Once the package is installed, verify that `samba` was successfully installed:

+samba --version

 # Q10 Linux Services
+As per details shared by the development team, the new application release has some dependencies on the back end.
+There are some packages/services that need to be installed on all app servers under Stratos Datacenter.
+As per requirements please perform the following steps:

+a.
+Install squid package on all the application servers.

+b.
+Once installed, make sure it is enabled to start during boot.
+Ans:
+### **For CentOS/Red Hat-based Servers:**

+1. **Login to the Server(s):**
+   SSH into each application server.

+2. **Install Squid:**
+   Run the following command to install the squid package:

+   sudo yum install squid -y

+3. **Enable Squid to Start on Boot:**
+   After the installation, ensure that Squid is enabled to start on boot with the following command:

+   sudo systemctl enable squid

+4. **Start the Squid Service:**
+   Once Squid is installed, you can start the service using:

+   sudo systemctl start squid

+5. **Verify Squid is Running:**
+   To verify that Squid is running, use:

+   sudo systemctl status squid

 # Q11 Linux Configure sudo
 # Q12 DNS Troubleshooting
 # Q13 Linux Firewalld Setup